-- Privacy concerns – ensure the privacy setting are correct and review regularly
+- Privacy concerns – ensure the privacy settings are correct and review regularly

 - Trolling – think in advance about how you will deal with inappropriate content.
-A clear set of rules can help
+A clear set of ground rules can help.

 - Lack of engagement – online communities often start out strongly but falter due to low levels of participation.

-Do not underestimate the amount of time and effort it will take to get discussions going, particularly in the first 6-12 months.
+Do not underestimate the amount of time and effort it will take to get discussions going, particularly in the first 6 to 12 months.